open-component-model/ocm-website/content/en/project/security.md

 ---

 ## OCM Security
-This document defines security reporting, handling, disclosure, and audit information for the Open Component Model project.
+This document defines security reporting, handling and disclosure information for the Open Component Model project.

 ## Security Process